zaboople/essay/Software/OOP.md

         private function void checkInit(){...}
     }

 This `checkInit()` method could be used by the "public" methods to verify certain initialization parameters and so forth.
 At this point, I'm no longer thinking "private" in terms of "private to this file" but "private to this *class*".
 Yes, I've switched the keyword `struct` to `class` just to keep up with the cool kids.
-My functions are really "methods" now, but we never seem to use "method" as a keyword.

 Thus: We've achieved the essence of OOP.
 Additional features like constructors, method overloading and inheritance are  worth learning about and using, but less important.